 “I am so excited to be back.
 I’m extremely thankful,” Stower said.

-“I did a few trials in my jockey saddle and I will be stocked to see my name back down next to horses, plus I’m happy to be back in the jockey’s room, because we are like a family, and I’ve really missed that.”
+“I did a few trials in my jockey saddle and I will be stoked to see my name back down next to horses, plus I’m happy to be back in the jockey’s room, because we are like a family, and I’ve really missed that.”

 “At the time I didn’t realise how serious it was.
 It wasn’t until I was in the spinal unit in Sydney, and they said if I move my legs wrong, I could be paralysed,” Stower said.